Domain Persistence AdminSDHolder

 To ensure the fruitful result of the above command, explore the following path: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\NTDS\Parameters

-After three minutes we checked to identify for user “yashika” using net user command and notice Yashika has become the member of the domain admin group.
+After three minutes, we checked to identify for user “yashika” using the net user command.
+We noticed Yashika has become a member of the domain admin group.

 net user yashika /Domain

-Even if the administrator tries to remove yashika form domain admin group then after 3 minute due to Security Descriptor Propagator process it will again add Yashika into Domain Admin Group.
+Even if the administrator tries to remove Yashika from the domain admin group.
+After 3 minutes, due to the Security Descriptor Propagator process, it will again add Yashika into the Domain Admin Group.

 Good post